 8.1.2.1.25 SSR STEC Corrections

 SSR STEC Corrections provides the GNSS receiver with the parameters to compute the ionosphere slant delay correction based on a variable order polynomial on a per satellite basis and applied to the code and phase measurements.

+For integrity purposes, SSR STEC Corrections also provides the ionosphere residual risk parameters, correlation time for ionossphere range error and range error rate, and the mean and standard deviation that bounds the residual Ionospheric Error and its associated error rate.

 8.1.2.1.26 SSR Gridded Correction